-Cinema and cricket captures the imagination in this country.
-Sadly, majority of cricket stadiums are not accessible and majority of the films ridicule disability.
+Cinema and cricket capture the imagination in this country.
+Sadly, the majority of cricket stadiums are not accessible and the majority of the films ridicule disability.
 Cinema is also responsible for perpetuating stereotypes and more often than not people with disabilities are at the receiving end.
-Disability is portrayed as a negative character and there is hardly a Bollywood film where a person with disability himself has portrayed any significant character.
-Often, non-disabled portray disabled character without understanding the disability.
+Disability is portrayed as a negative character and there is hardly a Bollywood film where a person with a disability himself has portrayed any significant character.
+Often, non-disabled portray disabled characters without understanding the disability.
 If this was not sufficient, top directors dish out humiliating experiences in the form of creativity.
-The latest to join this infamous list is unfortunately, India’s most seasoned director.
+The latest to join this infamous list is, unfortunately, India’s most seasoned director.

 In the six months after Disney's Hunchback of Notre Dame was released in the UK, disabled people reported the word 'hunchback', which had gone out of use, was being used in a derogatory way towards them.
 The British Scoliosis Society wrote to the then Minister of Disabled People complaining that since the film came out there had been more than a hundred attacks on people with scoliosis.

 Pepin le Bossu (767-811) had kyphosis since birth and medieval historians gave him the epithet “hunchback.”
 Many medieval people probably believed that physical deformation or disability was an outward manifestation of spiritual corruption, a position that was partially informed by passages from the Bible- disability is seen as a punishment from God (Chapter 9, Book of Leviticus, Chapter 21).